LoopKit/loopdocs/docs/gh-actions/gh-deploy.md

 ## Automatic Update, Build, Install

-Automatic features will be available when version 3.4.0 is released and are available now in 3.3.0 (when dev is the default branch).
+Automatic features will be available when version 3.4.0 is released and are available now in 3.3.0 (when&nbsp;<span translate="no">dev is the default branch</span>).
 The instructions on the [Configure to Use Browser](gh-first-time.md) page will, unless you make a change, automatically take the following actions for 3.4.0:

-* Update the version of your fork within a week of the change
+* Update the version of your&nbsp;<span translate="no">fork</span>&nbsp;within a week of the change
 * Build the app at least once a month and upload to&nbsp;<span translate="no">TestFlight</span>

-It is already true that, unless you make a change, the default settings:
+It is already true that, unless you make a change, the default setting will:

 * Install each new build on phone from&nbsp;<span translate="no">TestFlight</span>